News & Community Involvement

 Altar/Communion

 The Altar and Communion Committee will be responsible for preparing the altar for all worship services.
-This includes setting up for communion services, and maintaining altar supplies.
+This includes setting up communion services and maintaining altar supplies.
 Volunteers will serve on a rotating basis.

 Flowers